 Jimmy Turner: Yeah, it’s an intrinsic motivation.
 And, and so for me, like it wasn't about going out and doing these things, it was just like that's just what I do.
 Like that's my personality type.

 And so, yeah, I did all of my training at Wake Forest.
 So, United Medical School Residency Fellowship all there.
 Stayed on faculty, I'm on faculty at Wake now.
-And for me, like I was always involved in leadership; student body president and I ended up being a co-chief resident.

 I was publishing a bunch of papers early in my career and winning teaching awards.
 And part of that was that I was starting to go down this journey of burning out that I'll kind of share with you in a second.